rodyager/RWTS-PDFwriter/README.md

 ## Removal instructions
-If you want to uninstall **PDFwriter**, open Terminal.app, type

-`   /Library/Printers/RWTS/PDFwriter/uninstall.sh   `

-and press Return.
-You will be asked for your admin password.
-After hitting Return, **PDFwriter** will be entirely removed from your system.
+If you want to uninstall **PDFwriter**, open the **PDFWriter Utility** (see above)and click the button to reveal the ` uninstall ` script.
+When you open this script, you will be asked for your administrative password, after which  **RWTS PDFwriter** will be completely removed from your system.

 ## Compiling from sources
 In the event that you want to compile your own copy, you can clone this repository.